reowst/sdk/README.md

 To get started, first visit [BUILDING.md](https://github.com/networknext/sdk/blob/master/BUILDING.md) for a guide for building on Windows, Mac and Linux.

-If you'd like to build our SDK on game consoles (PS4, Xbox One, Nintendo Switch), please email sales@networknext.com.
-Unfortunately, due to licencing restrictions, we need proof that you are a licenced developer for these platforms before we can share this code with you.

 ## Usage and Next Steps

 Once you have built the SDK, please read [USAGE.md](https://github.com/networknext/sdk/blob/master/USAGE.md) to learn how to use Network Next.